yusiangeng/nginx-chat-app/README.md

 ## Try it out

-Sadly no longer available beceause AWS EKS is too expensive :(
+Sadly no longer available because AWS EKS is too expensive :(